openearth/delft3dfmpy/README.rst

 Installation
 ------------

-By the following procedure you can install the ``delft3dfmpy`` module.
-Remember that this requires an environment with multiple packages not included within ``delft3dfmpy``.
-And depending on the Integrated Development Environment (IDE) additional registration of this new environment.
+The package ``delft3dfmpy`` requires you to have (a) environment with required dependencies and (b) an Integrated Development Envrionment (IDE) that can access this envrionment.

-If you do NOT have a correct environment or IDE for installation of ``delft3dfmpy``, prepare these first with the instructions below before installing the python package ``delft3dfmpy``.
+Please meet these two conditions first with instructions below before installing the Python package ``delft3dfmpy``.

 Python package ``delft3dfmpy``